 Dark, brilliant mysteries emerge from Scandinavia and the U.K. on a regular basis these days, so it only makes sense those regions would join forces.
-Even during this era of great TV, Fortitude stand outs from the crowd, a complex and utterly gripping blend of Nordic noir and existential horror that builds fascinating intrigue around an unforgettable backdrop.
+Even during this era of great TV, Fortitude stand outs from the crowd, a complex, utterly gripping blend of Nordic noir and existential horror that builds fascinating intrigue around an unforgettable backdrop.

 Anderssen is about to be tested, though, when the small community experiences its first murder—a brutal attack that leaves a man dead in his living room.
 Murder is uncharted territory for Fortitude, but not for DCI Eugene Morton (Stanley Tucci), an inspector from the British government who comes out to the island to crack the case.
-Outwardly Morton is there to solve the murder, but secretly he’s working another angle: investigating the death of a visiting British geologist, allegedly mauled by a polar bear on Fortitude three months earlier.
-As it turns out, though, Morton’s not the only person on the island with a hidden agenda, as ambitions, conspiracies, and infidelities abound underneath the community’s placid surface.
+Outwardly, Morton is there to solve the murder, but secretly he’s working another angle: investigating the death of a visiting British geologist, allegedly mauled by a polar bear on Fortitude three months earlier.
+As it turns out, Morton’s not the only person on the island with a hidden agenda, as ambitions, conspiracies, and infidelities abound underneath the community’s placid surface.
 The murder is about to expose them all.

 Fortitude does so many things well it’s difficult to know where to start.
-I think I’ll lead with its stunning cinematography and visual scope.
+I’ll lead with its stunning cinematography and visual scope.
 Filmed largely in Iceland, the show takes full advantage of the glorious, unspoiled landscape at its disposal to enhance the scenario’s sense of isolation.
 Wide, panning shots of mountains and glaciers and bodies of water accentuate the tenuous hold humanity has on such harsh terrain, contributing to a subtly unsettling tone.